Actions and Detail Panel

 Structure of Course

 Learning is accomplished by working through difficult assignments and receiving and reviewing modeled solutions.
-The class will rotate from instructor guided lessons to student-focused exercises.
+Using a 'flipped classroom', students will be expected to prepare and read each day's material before coming to class.
+In class, students will rotate from instructor guided lessons to student-focused exercises and projects.
 The instructor will personally review all code and give feedback for all course assignments.
-Approximately 200 short answer questions with detailed solutions will be available.
+Approximately 300 short answer questions with detailed solutions will be available.
 No more than 10 students will be enrolled in the class ensuring personalized learning and participation.

 Before the Course: